Pywr-DRB#

 Pywr-DRB is an open-source Python model for exploring the role of reservoir operations, transbasin diversions, minimum flow targets, and other regulatory rules on water availability and drought risk in the DRB.
 Pywr-DRB is designed to flexibly draw on streamflow estimates from a variety of emerging data resources, such as the National Water Model, the National Hydrologic Model, and hybrid datasets blending modeled and observed data.
 Pywr-DRB bridges state-of-the-art advances in large-scale hydrologic modeling with an open-source representation of the significant role played by the basin’s evolving water infrastructure and management institutions.

-Pywr-DRB builds on the open-source Python package Pywr, which provides a modular, flexible structure for building and simulating complex water resources networks.
+Pywr-DRB builds on the open-source Python package Pywr, which provides a flexible structure for building and simulating water resource networks.

-A graphical representation of the Pywr-DRB model is shown below, where every octogon represents a reservoir in the Basin:
+A graphical representation of the Pywr-DRB model is shown below, where every octogon represents a reservoir in the DRB:

-This research was funded by the U.S. Geological Survey (USGS) Water Availability and Use Science Program as part of the Water Resources Mission Area Predictive Understanding of Multiscale Processes Project (USGS Grant Number G21AC10668).
+This research was funded by the U.S. Geological Survey (USGS) as part of the Water Resources Mission area (USGS Grant Numbers G21AC10668, G23AC00678, and G24AC00124).
 The authors thank Hedeff Essaid and Noah Knowles from USGS and Aubrey Dugger and David Yates from the National Center for Atmospheric Research (NCAR) for providing data and feedback that improved this work.
 The views expressed in this work are those of the authors and do not reflect the views or policies of the USGS or NCAR.

 License#